AndresMpa/mu-vim/README.md

 ## Recommended apps

-There's a couple of apps I recommend you to improve a little bit more your velocity, they are:
+There's a couple of apps I recommend you to improve a little your speed:

 - [rofi](https://github.com/davatorium/rofi)
 - [Ulauncher](https://ulauncher.io/)